 Contractor: Hickman Brothers Construction

 Description: The building faces south and is a two story red colored brick structure.
-The building is located on sloped landscaped grounds in the center of the city.
+The building is located on sloped landscaped grounds in the center of Dandridge and is shaped like a “T” with a north wing.
 The south front has four white colored pillars rising to a pediment at the roof line.
 The corners of the building have white colored wood trim.
 On the center of the roof is a tiered white colored cupola.
-The large courtroom is located on the second story and the small courtroom is located on the first story.
+In the interior, the large courtroom is located on the second story and the small courtroom is located on the first story.
+The building houses the County Chancery Court of the 4th Judicial District.
+The architect was Judge Robert Hynes and the contractor was Hickman Brothers Construction.
 On the north side is the old two story red colored brick jail.